 - Individualized support via phone (509-328-9331) and email (email@example.com) for assistance in fully including students with disabilities in computing courses

 - Refining tools to increase accessibility for a wide range of people with disabilities

 - Creating accessible curricula and other materials for K-12 computer science education

 - Developing online and offline accessible programming technologies

-The work will be led by teams at the University of Washington and the University of Nevada, Las Vegas in partnership with many of the current and future National Science Foundation computing education grantees, other K-12 computing educators, and with developers of accessible tools and curricula to maximize the impact of their work.
-All students in K-12 computing classes, regardless of disability, will benefit from more inclusive teaching strategies practiced by their teachers.
+This work is led by teams at the University of Washington and the University of Nevada, Las Vegas in partnership with many of the current and future National Science Foundation computing education grantees, K-12 computing educators, and developers of accessible tools and curricula to maximize the impact of their work.
+All students in K-12 computing classes, regardless of disability, benefit from more inclusive teaching strategies practiced by their teachers.

 To learn how you can get involved with AccessCSforAll, contact us at firstname.lastname@example.org.